willroberts/raven-shield-2020/README.md

 ## Obtaining the Game

-Raven Shield (released 2003) is frequently on sale for [under $5 on Steam](https://isthereanydeal.com/game/tomclancysrainbowsixiiigoldedition/history/).
+Raven Shield (released 2003) is typically [$3-10 on Steam](https://isthereanydeal.com/game/tomclancysrainbowsixiiigoldedition/history/).
 This edition contains the Athena Sword expansion but not Iron Wrath (see [EXPANSIONS.md](EXPANSIONS.md)).

 ## Community Resources